The Zuckerberg Institute for Water Research: Academic programs

-The Institute runs two department: The Department of Environmental Hydrology and Microbiology, and the Department of Desalination and Water Treatment.
+The Institute runs two departments: The Department of Environmental Hydrology and Microbiology, and the Department of Desalination and Water Treatment.
 It also offers an MSc degree in Hydrology and Water Quality, in collaboration with the Albert Katz International School for Desert Studies, which is located at BGU's Sde Boker Campus.

 Department of Environmental Hydrology and Microbiology

 The Department of Environmental Hydrology and Microbiology hosts researchers who specialize in hydrology, hydrogeology, chemistry, and microbiology.
 Some of their particular research areas include flow and transport processes, remediation of contaminated water, and biological treatment of wastewater.

 Department of Desalination and Water Treatment

 The Department of Desalination and Water Treatment employs researchers who focus on various aspects of desalination and water treatment processes including the improvement and development of membranes for reverse osmosis, forward osmosis, and nanofiltration processes; processes to eliminate toxic materials from industrial effluents and polluted groundwater; and brine concentrate management.